Labyrinth (1986 film): Filming

-Most filming was conducted at Elstree Studios, while a small amount of location shooting was carried out in England and the U.S..
-The park seen at the start of the film is West Wycombe Park in Buckinghamshire, England.
-The scenes of Sarah running back home were filmed in various towns in New York State namely filmed at Upper Nyack, Piermont, and Haverstraw.
+Most filming was conducted at Elstree Studios, while a small amount of location shooting was carried out in England and the US.
+The park seen at the start of the film is part of the West Wycombe Park estate in Buckinghamshire, England.
+The scenes of Sarah running back home were filmed in various towns in New York State, namely Upper Nyack, Piermont, and Haverstraw.

 Shooting wrapped on September 8, 1985.

 Post-production

 Most of the visual effects on Labyrinth were achieved in-camera with several notable exceptions.
-The most prominent of these postproduction effects was the computer-generated owl that appears at the opening of the film.
-The sequence was created by animators Larry Yaeger and Bill Kroyer and marked the first use of a realistic CGI animal in a film.
+The most prominent of these post-production effects was the computer-generated owl that appears at the opening of the film.
+The sequence was created by animators Larry Yaeger and Bill Kroyer at Digital Productions and marked the first use of a realistic CGI animal in a film.
 The owl head maquette was rescued from a skip when the animation company Omnibus went bankrupt in 1987.

-The scene where Sarah encounters the Fire Gang was altered in postproduction, as it had been filmed against black velvet cloth to disguise the puppeteers, and a new forest background was added behind.
+The scene where Sarah encounters the Fire Gang was altered in post-production, as it had been filmed against black velvet cloth to disguise the puppeteers, and a new forest background was added behind.
 Jim Henson was unhappy with the compositing of the finished scene, although he considered the puppetry featured in it worthy including them.

 Henson received help editing the film from executive producer George Lucas.
 Henson states that, "When we hit the editing, I did the first cut, and then George was heavily involved on bringing it to the final cut.
 After that, I took it over again and did the next few months of post-production and audio."
 Henson went on to say that, "When you edit a film with somebody else you have to compromise.
 I always want to go one way, and George goes another way, but we each took turns trading off, giving and taking.
 George tends to be very action-oriented and he cuts dialogue quite tight.
 I tend to cut looser, and go for more lyrical pauses, which can slow the story.
 [In doing] so, I loosen up his tightness, and he tightens my looseness."

 Music

-The soundtrack album features Trevor Jones' score, which is split into six tracks for the soundtrack: "Into the Labyrinth", "Sarah", "Hallucination", "The Goblin Battle", "Thirteen O'Clock" and "Home at Last."
+The soundtrack album features Trevor Jones' score, which is split into six tracks for the soundtrack: "Into the Labyrinth", "Sarah", "Hallucination", "The Goblin Battle", "Thirteen O'Clock", and "Home at Last".